High-performance CUDA GPU miner for HTN (Hoohash V110).

 Yes via WSL (Windows Subsystem for Linux).
 A native Windows build is not planned currently.
 Install WSL, a supported Linux distribution, then run the miner as on Linux.

-work under HiveOS and MMPOS.
+Yes, both hoo_cpu and hoo_gpu work under HiveOS and MMPOS.
 You can integrate them via a custom miner package, using the versioned download links above

 Use hoominer for AMD or Intel GPU support.
 This page focuses on NVIDIA CUDA GPUs and CPU mining.